rupesh989/Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-rock paper scissor game with user and computer
+rock paper scissor game with the user and computer.

+Author - Rupesh Bavaskar